JorgeAgue/Day-Rater/README.md

 # To-do
 ✅ Save users' loaded file, so it is automatically loaded when booting up.

 ✅ Add ToolTip/ErrorProviders to clarify program functions.

-☐ Ask user if they are sure they want to close the program when they have unsaved changes ✅ Fix bug where loading a new file while having a default, saves on the default file instead.
+☐ Ask user if they are sure they want to close the program when they have unsaved changes.

+✅ Fix bug where loading a new file while having a default, saves on the default file instead.

 ✅ Make loading a file a separate method.